thkukuk/kubic-control/README.md

 ## Installation

 `Kubicd`/`kubicctl` are using [salt](https://www.saltstack.com/) and [certstrap](https://github.com/square/certstrap) to manage nodes and certificates.
 Additionally kubeadm, kubectl, kubelet and crio have to be installed.
-`Kubicd` has to run on the future kubernetes master node, `kubicctl` can run anywhere on the network.
+`Kubicd` has to run on the salt master host.
+If there is not already a salt-master in the network, kubicd and the salt-master can run on the future kubernetes master node. `kubicctl` can run anywhere on the network.
 This requires only that `kubicd` is configured to listen on all interfaces, not only `localhost`.
 The salt minions have to be already accepted on the salt master.

 Before `kubicd` can be started, certificates have to be generated.
 Starting and enabling the service `kubicd-init` takes care of that.